 During her time in captivity, Corky has experienced some social difficulties, most notably with an Icelandic orca named Kandu V who appeared to be jealous of Corky.
 Over the years, there had been a lot of tension between the two females.
 Then, in August 1989, just as their public show was beginning, Kandu rushed out from the back pool and charged at Corky.
 In the attack, Kandu fractured her jaw, a bone fragment severed an artery and she bled to death.

 No one had ever seen or heard of an orca attacking another orca before.
-Kandu's son, Orkid, was just one year old at the time and, in an odd twist of fate, Corky became his surrogate mother.
+Kandu's daughter, Orkid, was just one year old at the time and, in an odd twist of fate, Corky became her surrogate mother.

 Back in the wild, Corky's family lives on.
 The pod once had 18 members but six were removed in another capture in 1968.
 These six are now all dead.
 Of the six taken in 1969, only Corky survives.